 By definition, a vegetable is a plant or part of a plant that is edible.
 These parts of the plant include roots, leaves, or stems.

-Meanwhile, a fruit is developed from a flower and bears the seeds of the plant.
+Meanwhile, a fruit develops from a flower and bears the seeds of the plant.
 So, botanically, zucchini is a fruit.

-However, in cookery, zucchini is considered a vegetable.
+However, in cooking, zucchini is considered a vegetable.

 2. Can You Freeze Zucchini Salad?

-When you freeze zucchini and thaw afterwards, it may become watery or mushy.
-The salad may longer be delicious and enjoyable.
+When you freeze zucchini and thaw it afterwards, it may become watery or mushy.
+The salad may no longer be delicious and enjoyable.

 3. How Long Does Zucchini Salad Last?

-On one hand, the fatty oil coats the raw zucchini, creating a barrier to prevent bacteria growth.
-On the other hand, lemon juice is commonly used in pickling— a technique to preserve food.
+Firstly, the fatty oil coats the raw zucchini, creating a barrier to prevent bacteria growth.
+Secondly, lemon juice is commonly used in pickling— a technique to preserve food.

-Both the fat and acidity create a strong environment to prolong the shelf life of our salad.
+The presence of fat and acidity creates a strong environment to prolong the shelf life of our salad.
 We’d also like to recommend storing the salad in an airtight container to minimize the exposure to bacteria.